framedsc/Sitesource/markdown/ReshadeGuides/Addons/MSADOF.md

 ![Screenshot of the Game Adjustments UI](../../Images/MSADOF/MSADOF_Addon_Settings_GameAdjustments.png){.shadowed .autosize}

-This category is to be left alone, as it is for first time configuration of a new game.
+This category can mostly be left alone, as it is for first time configuration of a new game.
 [See the section below](#adjusting-for-a-new-game) on how to tweak it.

 **Camera movement multiplier**
 Sets how fast the camera will move based on a multiplier applied to camera coordinate scale.
 Turn this up to exaggerate shape size, or turn it down to reduce it.